rguerreiro/express-device/README.md

 # express-device [![Build Status](https://secure.travis-ci.org/rguerreiro/express-device.png?branch=master)](http://travis-ci.org/rguerreiro/express-device) [![NPM version](https://badge.fury.io/js/express-device.svg)](http://badge.fury.io/js/express-device)

+Case you're interested only on the device type detection based on the useragent string and don't need all the [express](http://expressjs.com/) related stuff, then use the `device` package ([https://www.npmjs.com/package/device](https://www.npmjs.com/package/device)) which was refactored from `express-device` for that purpose.

 ## why express-device?

 I'm really into node.js and lately I've been playing a lot with it.
 One of the steps I wanted to take in my learning path was to build a node.js module and published it to npm.